floesche/neuView/docs/developer-guide.md

 # QuickPage Developer Guide

-A comprehensive guide to understanding and contributing to the QuickPage neuron visualization system.
+A comprehensive guide for developers working on the QuickPage neuron visualization platform.
+This guide covers architecture, development setup, implementation details, and contribution guidelines.

 ## Table of Contents